 The total BTC contribution fund will be divided into 10 or more equal parts, and sent to the 10 winning addresses hidden in the picture.
 I will do that myself using an offline PC to sign the transaction.
 One day before the quest begins, participants receive an e-mail if have subscription.
 The next quest date is 26th of April.

 Alongside the seed competition, an auction will take place to sell the artwork itself — if it succeeds, half the money earned will go towards the prize fund.
 Investors can add money to the quest fund and appear in a special section of the site, as well as within the quest page.

-Participants can join the auction.
+From April 1st till May 1st, participants can join the auction.